tudou531/learngit/readme.txt

 git is a great tool.
-Git is a version control system.\n Git is a free software distributed.
+Git is a version control system.\n Git is a free software distributed under GTL.